Illinois judge candidate insists he's an O'Malley — but critics call it Irish cultural appropriation

 The area in question includes the Chicago suburbs of Schaumburg, Palatine, Wheeling, Hanover and Barrington.
 O'Malley's practice is in Schaumburg.

 Why do Irish names give candidates an electoral advantage in metro Chicago — a part of the country where far more voters trace their ancestry back to Warsaw, Hamburg, Palermo and Africa than Killarney?
-That’s a question has been debated for generations.
+That question has been debated for generations.

 ''The Polish-Americans vote for the Irish,'' he said. ''The German-Americans vote for the Irish.
 The Swedish-Americans vote for the Irish.
 The African-Americans vote for the Irish.
 And the Irish-Americans vote for the Irish.
 It's no wonder they win.''